ARES 2021 will be published by the International Conference Proceedings Series published by ACM (ACM ICPS).

 Formating Instructions / template:

-Please read the template instructions carefully before submitting a paper, they can be found here.
+Please read the template instructions carefully before submitting a paper:

 Submitted papers will be carefully evaluated based on originality, significance, technical soundness, presentation and clarity of exposition.